kensodemann/kensodemann.github.io/_posts/2018-11-16-deep-linking.markdown

 - [UV Index Using URI][ratingsTestURI]

-These links are associated with the private Ionic Customer Success demo applications (the code and app are private, not the web-site...)
+These links are associated with the Ionic Customer Success demo applications which we maintain for our customer's use in creating POCs:

 - [Green Tea][greenTest]
 - [White Tea][whiteTest]